 Future Earth (2016)

 In 2016 I became Co-Chair of the Future Earth Finance and Economics Knowledge-Action Network.
-With its headquarter in Montreal Future Earthis a major international research platform that provides the knowledge and support to accelerate transformations to a sustainable world.
+With its headquarter in Montreal Future Earth is a global research platform that provides the knowledge and support to accelerate transformations to a sustainable world.
 Launched in 2015, Future Earth is a 10-year initiative to advance global sustainability, build capacity in this rapidly expanding area of research and provide an international agenda to guide natural and social scientists working around the world.

 My book on Ethical Leadership: Indian and European Spiritual Approaches, edited together with Madhumita Chatterje was published by Palgrave-Macmillan in October 2016.
 25 scholars and practitioners from Europe and India have contributed to the book which addresses issues of human values, ethics, spirituality and leadership in business; in doing so, the authors of this volume create dialogue and interchange between Indian and European cultural traditions.
 Topics include spiritual orientations towards business in Hindu, Buddhist and Christian traditions; the effect of spirituality upon contemporary leadership theories; sustainable business models in India and Europe, and a comparison between Indian and European philosophies of leadership.
 In exploring what India and Europe can offer one another in the development of ethical business leadership, the bookaims to demonstrate ways of achieving sustainability, peace and well-being.